 You should be careful when feeding your dog herbs as many of them can be harmful to your dog’s health.
 In fact, some herbs are toxic to dogs.
-So, what about cilantro – can dogs eat cilantro without getting sick?
+So, can dogs eat cilantro without getting sick?
 The answer to that question is a definite “yes”.
 In moderate amounts, cilantro is safe for dogs to have and actually has many health benefits that are good for them.
 However, one thing to remember is that some dogs are allergic to cilantro, so you should start with very small amounts to check if your dog shows any negative reactions.
 Read on to learn about the good and bad of feeding your pet cilantro.

 Health Benefits of Cilantro For Dogs

-Also known as coriander, cilantro is an herb that is used to season many dishes including chicken, salsa, spaghetti sauces, and much much more.
+Also known as coriander, cilantro is an herb that is used to season many dishes including chicken, salsa, spaghetti sauces, and more.
 In the United States, cilantro refers to the stems and leaves of the coriander plant, while the seeds are, as you would imagine, called coriander seeds and are used to add spice to dishes.

 Cilantro offers numerous benefits to dogs, and is also loaded with antifungal properties, antibacterial agents, and anticancer boosters.
 Some of the nutrients found in cilantro include: